karthigeyanrgs/karthigeyanrgs.github.io/_posts/2025-07-05-keeping-up-with-the-technological-tide.md

 - I need to dig deeper into **AIOS from Rutgers**.

-- There is a lot of potential to bring out a **<u>foundational operating system in the robotics space</u>**.
+- There is a lot of potential to bring out a **foundational operating system in the robotics space**.
 Given the real time kernel-like operational latencies and multimodal data ingestion, the computational overload between different process components can be greatly reduced.

 <br>
 <br>